yevhensydorov/kk-test/README.md

 ## 1. The Backend Task

-Within this codebase, create an endpoint `/comms/your-next-delivery/<USER-ID>`, that looks up the corresponding user's data, and returns a JSON payload of thefollowing shape:
+Within this codebase, create an endpoint `/comms/your-next-delivery/<USER-ID>`, that looks up the corresponding user's data, and returns a JSON payload of the following shape:

 ```JSON
 {